Services

 Circulation

 Only Registered staff Members can borrow books from the Knowledge Resource Centre on the production of their individual Identity Cards issued by the institute at the circulation counter.
-Ten numbers of Books are issued to a user in a single period of time for duration of 30 Days.
-For further he/she can renew upto 30 days.
+Ten books can be borrowed at once for 30 days, with the option to renew for another 30-day period and thereafter renew for an additional 30 days.

 Electronic Current Awareness in Road Transport (E-CART):